 - The NeoPixel LEDs should be mounted from the reverse side of the board.
-If they are a tight fit, enlarge the holes slightly using a jeweller's square file until they fit into the holes without having to force them. - The LEDs have to be mounted with the tiny notch on the LED matching the cut off corner of the silk screen (see the picture below the red lines mark the notch and the cut off corner) - The WS2812B are easily damaged by heat.
+If they are a tight fit, enlarge the holes slightly using a jeweller's square file until they fit into the holes without having to force them. - The LEDs have to be mounted with the tiny notch on the LED matching the cut off corner of the silk screen (see the picture below - the red lines mark the notch and the cut off corner) - The WS2812B are easily damaged by heat.
 Please solder them rapidly.
-A spare is in the parts, just in case.
-Make sure you don't set the iron above 290°C / 550°F!
+A spare is in the parts, just in case. - It is not really necessary to mount the capacitors C7 C12.
+Only use them if you find the back lights are not stable.